baltej223/search/README.md

 ```
 the above code will hide div.p on behalf of p.search-true
 #### onSearch
 onSearch can run a function **while** searching.
-It is not a callback function. for exaple
+It is not a callback function. for example
 ```
 <p class="search-true">Hi its me </p>
 <script>